cecjat/Algerian-Forest-Fire/README.md

 ### Files
 - Algerian_forest_fires_cleaned.csv: The cleaned dataset used for analysis.
-- README.md: This file, providing an overview of the project.
+- README.md: This file provides an overview of the project.
+- Main File: This file contains the end-to-end code for the Analysis of the Algerian Forest Fire.
 - CLJ1 and Scaler1: This is a pickled file of the Tunned Ridge Regression Model using the 3 features.
 - CLJ2 and Scaler2: This is a pickled file of the Tunned Ridge Regression Model using the 7 features.